WALK THE REGION WITH LEIGH AND MERRY FOSTER

 Anyone that loves the rocky scenery of the Cote Vermeille will enjoy this popular, short and fairly easy walk.

-It starts at the very end of the Le Racou road behind the beach, near the car park, where the flat sandy landscape gives way to rocky hills.
+The walk starts at the very end of the Le Racou road behind the beach, near the car park, where the flat sandy landscape gives way to rocky hills.

 Initially you head east along a paved driveway, then you have the option of doubling back west to follow the path to the top of a wooded slope where you can find the “table d’orientation” overlooking Racou beach and back towards port Argelès.
 In good weather it can be a lovely vantage point.